Moving Students From Consumers To Creators To Contributors

 [LISTEN] TeachThought Podcast with Stephen Ritz: Ep.
 43 Let’s Grow Students With PBL And Urban Agriculture

 Another great example of student’s contributing to their community is the work being done by the Leadership High School Network in Albuquerque, New Mexico.
-A few years ago I had the chance to visit ACE Leadership High School and see first hand as students used their learning in the areas of architecture, construction, and engineering (ACE) to build and design for real clients in their area.
+Years ago I had the chance to visit ACE Leadership High School and see first hand as students used their learning in the areas of architecture, construction, and engineering (ACE) to build and design for real clients in their area.
 After a successful launch of that school they have since added Tech Leadership and Health Leadership schools in a similar model.

 This network has benefitted from the consultation of a friend and colleague, Tim Kubik, whose upcoming book Unprepared for What We Learned: Six Action Research Exercises That Challenge the Ends We Imagine for Education builds upon the thinking he shared in the TEDx video to the left.
 In Tim’s talk he asks the question, “what if standards are the means to the end in mind, not the end in mind itself?”